ganeshmahadev/ATS-Resume-Expert/README.md

-# Create the README.md file with the generated content in markdown format

-readme_content = """
 # ATS Resume Evaluation Application

 This project is an **Applicant Tracking System (ATS)**-based application designed to evaluate resumes against job descriptions.
 It leverages **Google's Generative AI (Gemini)** model to provide insights into how well a resume matches a job description, highlights missing keywords, and generates a profile summary to help improve the resume.
 The application also includes a dynamic match percentage meter to visualize the match between the resume and job description.